beyondstorage/go-storage/docs/rfcs/706-support-http-signer.md

 From service side:

 - Services SHOULD maintain the supported authorized access operation list and check the validity of `op`.
-- Services SHOULD generate the request's singed URL in `signedReq.URL` with the `expire` duration.
+- Services SHOULD return `http.Request` pointer with signature in the query string of `URL`, which is constructed by specific storage service.

 From user side: